vatpac-technology/pilot-resources/docs/radio-telephony/controlledaerodromes.md

 **Circuits**

 Request:`"[Station (Tower/Ground/Delivery/Approach/Center)] [Callsign] [Aircraft type] [Bay] [number] People on board, for circuits"`
-##### Controller may tell you to stand by as they co-ordinate with other controllers on things like altitude, runway and circuit direction
+<Sub>Controller may tell you to stand by as they co-ordinate with other controllers on things like altitude, runway and circuit direction</Sub>

 Clearance:`"[Callsign] cleared to operate in the circuit area runway [Identifier] [circuit direction of applicable] not above [Alt] squawk [code]"`